 Some patients with long-standing type 2 diabetes mellitus and heart disease or previous stroke who are treated with thiazolidinediones in combination with insulin may develop heart failure.

-If you have not told your doctor about any of the above, tell them before you use Penfill®.
+If you have not told your doctor about any of the above, tell them before you start using this medicine.

 Tell your doctor if you notice any skin changes at the injection site.